Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Introduction

-\item[(iii)] In Section~\ref{secSampleCo}, as a primary contribution, we establish robustness guarantees for empirical model learning, along with explicit convergence rates that yield \textit{parametric} sample complexity bounds.
-Specifically, we propose data-driven learning algorithms and derive sample complexity results under two distinct data generation scenarios: (a) data collected along a controlled sample path (Theorems~\ref{cor:single_tranjectory} and~\ref{cor:quantize}), and (b) data generated via a device that simulates the Markov kernel (Theorem~\ref{thm:independent_transitions_both}).
+\item[(iii)] Section \ref{secSampleCo} develops robustness guarantees for empirical model learning and provides explicit convergence rates leading to \textit{parametric} sample-complexity bounds.
+We propose data-driven learning algorithms and analyze two data-generation scenarios: (a) data collected along a controlled sample path (Theorems \ref{cor:single_tranjectory} and \ref{cor:quantize}), and (b) data generated by a simulator of the Markov kernel (Theorem \ref{thm:independent_transitions_both}).

-\item[(iv)] In Section~\ref{secDistApprx}, we extend our analysis to the setting where robustness is measured with respect to the distribution of the driving noise (Theorem~\ref{cor:drivingnoisemainresult1} and \ref{drivingnoisemainresult}).
-We establish convergence rates in terms of the sample size when the driving noise distribution is estimated empirically (Theorem~\ref{thrm:empirical_driving_noise_rates}), and show improved, \textit{parametric} rates under additional uniform regularity conditions (Theorem~\ref{cor:mu_n_result}).
-Furthermore, we generalize these results to the setting where both the model and the driving noise must be learned from data (Theorem~\ref{cor:model_noise_both_learned} and the two examples that follow).
+\item[(iv)] Section \ref{secDistApprx} extends the analysis to robustness measured with respect to the distribution of the driving noise (Theorems \ref{cor:drivingnoisemainresult1} and \ref{drivingnoisemainresult}).
+We derive convergence rates in the sample size when the driving noise distribution is estimated empirically (Theorem \ref{thrm:empirical_driving_noise_rates}), and obtain improved, \textit{parametric} rates under additional uniform regularity conditions under the discounted-cost criterion (Theorem \ref{cor:mu_n_result}).
+We further consider the case in which both the model and the driving noise are learned from data (Theorem \ref{cor:model_noise_both_learned} and the two subsequent examples).

 \end{itemize}